family-adaptive-resilience/preparedness-monorepo/README.md

 # Resilience to Electro-Magnetic Pulse and Space Weather Events

-This is a draft document that will be improved and turned into a useful preparedness plan for Symmetry and for Symmetry people and their families over time.
+This is a draft document that will be improved over time.
+Pull Requests welcomed.

 "The time to repair the roof is when the sun is shining."
   - John F. Kennedy